Kenyans can sue UK over colonial-era torture

 Paulo Nzili, 85, Wambugu Wa Nyingi, 84, and Jane Muthoni Mara, who is about 73, suffered castration, rape and beatings while in detention in the 1950s during a crackdown by British forces and their Kenyan allies on the Mau Mau movement fighting for land and freedom.

-The trio want Britain to apologise and to fund welfare benefits for Kenyan victims of torture by colonial forces.
+The trio want Britain to apologize and to fund welfare benefits for Kenyan victims of torture by colonial forces.

 "The people they imprisoned and put in the detention for seven years (resulted in Kenya) losing a generation," Gitu Wa Kahengeri, Mau Mau War Veterans Association secretary general, told reporters in Nairobi.